LambdaFanatics/scala-workshop-stocks-rest/WORKSHOP_GUIDE.md

 > Open file `swc.stocks.StockServiceSpec` and complete the tests based on the known implementation
 > stock service.

+> Implement all the tests that fail in the StockServiceSpec using ScalaTest library.

+2) In the final test description `"methods add and remove from user portfolio"` how did you __compose__ multiple calls of the stock service api?

+> It's time to consider about composition and compare this method with other OOP languages like _java_.

 ### Creating rest api

 We begin by replacing our routes definition.
 We are going to use akka Directives which is